-College can be stressful.
-You can easily get anxious trying to juggle school, work, friends, and family while trying to figure out the rest of your life.
+Teens and college students can easily feel anxious trying to juggle school, work, friends, and family while trying to figure out the rest of your life.
 Most of us bounce back.
 But frequent, intense, and uncontrollable anxiety that interferes with your daily routines may be a sign of an anxiety disorder.
+Anxiety Disorders are one of the most common mental health problems on college campuses.
 Learn the difference between everyday anxiety and an anxiety disorder.

 - Created for students, "Glass People illustrates college-age anxiety and the great value of finding professional help.
 The filmmakers, John Berardo and Brian Frager, are students at the USC School of Cinematic Arts.